 - Every assignment or activity for which volunteers are utilized must have a written volunteer position description.
-The description provides both staff and volunteers with a clear explanation of responsibilities, qualifications needed, and benefits to the volunteer.
+The description provides both staff and volunteers with a clear explanation of responsibilities, qualifications and time commitment needed.

 - Volunteer positions may include assignments or projects that are:

 - Short-term or long-term to be completed within a defined period.

 - Ongoing without an identified end date.